-These sweet and succulent grilled pork belly skewers sit on a mashed potato salad enhanced with umami packed katsuobushi (bonito flakes), roasted garlic, and spring onions.
+These sweet and succulent marinated pork belly skewers sit on an Asian potato salad incorporating umami packed katsuobushi (bonito flakes), roasted garlic, and spring onions.

-While certainly not a Japanese dish, this grilled pork belly and potato salad dish does draw on a number of Japanese influences.
+While certainly not a Japanese dish, the grilled marinated pork belly and Asian potato salad do draw on a number of Japanese influences.
 It would be at home at an izakaya, an institution in Japan involving drinking and eating Japanese tapas-style dishes.
 The book Izakaya: The Japanese Pub Cookbook, has a great selection of dishes typically served at an izakaya.
+Highly recommended.

 One of the bigger decision points when preparing this is whether or not to remove the skin from the pork belly.
 If you love slightly chewy pork skin, keep it on, though you will really need some sharp tipped skewers.
 If not, remove the skin.
 It makes it much easier to thread the pork belly on to the skewers, and is of course less chewy to eat.
 A personal choice.

-If you do crave some tasty pork crackling, then give this crispy pork belly and kimchi consomme dish a try.
+Sidebar: If you crave some tasty pork crackling, give this crispy pork belly and kimchi consomme dish a try.
 Or this Vietnamese roast pork belly baguette.
-A very different experience to these grilled pork belly skewers, but a dish not to be missed.
+A very different experience to these marinated and grilled pork belly skewers, but recipes not to be missed.
 Or, if you like your pork belly fork-tender (or chop-stick tender?), the Vietnamese thịt kho nước dừa used atop this Saigon Miso Ramen is so succulent.

 Use starchy as opposed to waxy potatoes for the mashed potato salad.
 I use Yukon Golds, which offer a good balance between starchy and waxy.
 You want the potatoes to be quite dry and fluffy after being squeezed through the potato ricer.

 The term fusion has gone out of favour, and rightly so.
 So many national cuisines are already a fusion of influences over centuries.
-I like to think of this grilled pork belly skewers dish as an international dish.
+I like to think of this marinated pork belly skewers dish as an international dish.
 It incorporates complementary ingredients and flavours from around the world.

 Marinated pork belly skewers on an Asian potato salad